jenkinsci/mesos-plugin/README.md

 ### Configuring Jenkins Jobs ###

-Finally, just add the label name you have configured in Mesos cloud configuration -> Advanced -> Slave Info -> Label String (default is `mesos`) to the jobs (configure -> Restrict where this project can run checkbox) that you want to run on a specific slave type inside Mesos cluster.
+Finally, just add the label name you have configured in Mesos cloud configuration -> Advanced -> Agent Info -> Label String (default is `mesos`) to the jobs (configure -> Restrict where this project can run checkbox) that you want to run on a specific agent type inside Mesos cluster.

 ### Docker Containers ###

-By default, the Jenkins slaves are run in the default Mesos container.
+By default, the Jenkins Agents are run in the default Mesos container.
 To run the Jenkins agent inside a Docker container, there are two options.

-	1) "Use Native Docker Containerizer" : Select this option if Mesos slave(s) are configured with "--containerizers=docker" (recommended).
+	1) "Use Native Docker Containerizer" : Select this option if Mesos agent(s) are configured with "--containerizers=docker" (recommended).

-	2) "Use External Containerizer" : Select this option if Mesos slave(s) are configured with "--containerizers=external".
+	2) "Use External Containerizer" : Select this option if Mesos agent(s) are configured with "--containerizers=external".

 ### Docker Configuration ###

 #### Volumes ####

 At a minimum, a container path must be entered to mount the volume.
 A host path can also be specified to bind mount the container path to the host path.
-This will allow persistence of data between slaves on the same node.
+This will allow persistence of data between agents on the same node.
 The default setting is read-write, but an option is provided for read-only use.

 #### Parameters ####

 Additional parameters are available for the `docker run` command, but there are too many and they change too often to list all separately.
 This section allows you to provide any parameter you want.
-Ensure that your Docker version on your Mesos slaves is compatible with the parameters you add and that the values are correctly formatted.
+Ensure that your Docker version on your Mesos agents is compatible with the parameters you add and that the values are correctly formatted.
 Use the full-word parameter and not the shortcut version, as these may not work properly.
 Also, exclude the preceding double-dash on the parameter name.
 For example, enter `volumes-from` and `my_container_name` to recieve the volumes from `my_container_name`.
-Of course `my_container_name` must already be on the Mesos slave where the Jenkins slave will run.
-This shouldn't cause problems in a homogenous environment where Jenkins slaves only run on particular Mesos slaves.
+Of course `my_container_name` must already be on the Mesos agent where the Jenkins agent will run.
+This shouldn't cause problems in a homogenous environment where Jenkins agents only run on particular Mesos agents.

 ### Over provisioning flags ###